alfmunny/MIT6.824-Distributed-Systems/Lecture1-Introduction.md

 Crash:

-1. Map crashes: no hearbeat of worker or the task is running too long.
-Intermediate files should be re-created and call Reduce on them again.
+1. Map crashes: Intermediate files should be re-created and call Reduce on them again.
-2. Reduce crashes:
+2. Reduce crashes: no hearbeat of worker or the task is running too long.
+Master call the Reduce task on other worker.